angular/dgeni/README.md

 * If synchronous then it should return `undefined` or a new array of documents.
 If it returns a new array of docs then this array will replace the previous `docs` array.
-* If asynchronous then it must return a **Promise**, which should resolve to `undefined` or a new collection of documents.
+* If asynchronous then it must return a **Promise**, which should resolve to an array of documents that will replace the previous array.
 By returning a **Promise**, the processor tells Dgeni that it is asynchronous and Dgeni will wait for the promise to resolve before calling the next processor.

 Here is an example of an asynchronous **Processor**